-There are no security or privacy issues in reporting user performance in aggregate, measured through the network, Crowd -sourced information similarly has no liability attached as long aggregate data is revealed for performance comparison, and data even at the backend is stored through anonymization.
-However it should be ensured that consumer consent is taken in to account while sourcing user level information to protect privacy and maintain transparency in the system.
-However there might be applications collecting sensitive data than required.
-Thus there has been vigilance to ensure that such malign practices are not adopted by applications.
+However, it should be ensured that consumer consent is taken into account while sourcing user-level information to protect privacy and maintain transparency in the system.
+However, there might be applications collecting sensitive data than required.
+Thus, there has be vigilance to ensure that such malign practices are not adopted by applications.

-Q9: What measures can be taken to increase awareness among consumers about wireless broadband speeds, availability of various technological tools to monitor them and any potential concerns that may arise in the process?
+Q.9 What measures can be taken to increase awareness among consumers about wireless broadband speeds, availability of various technological tools to monitor them and any potential concerns that may arise in the process?